 Canada's forests account for nine percent of the world's forest cover.
-About 24 million hectares of forest area is protected in Canada, almost seven percent of the country's total forest area.
+Approximately ten percent of forested area is protected in Canada.
 Many millions of additional hectares lie in remote, inaccessible areas and are therefore largely unaffected by human activity.
 In addition, millions more hectares are managed for special values that take precedence over forestry or other development.